-The Museum has been granted nonprofit status as an educational institution.
+The Flagler Museum has been granted non-profit status as an educational institution.
 The Museum's programming consists of public tours and events that are developed primarily as educational experiences intended to interpret the life of and materials related to the life of Henry Flagler within the context of America's Gilded Age.

-The Flagler Museum offers school tours to groups of elementary through secondary students at no cost.
+The Flagler Museum offers school tours to groups of elementary and secondary students at no cost.
 Admission fees for teachers, students, and chaperones are generously underwritten by Museum Members and contributors.

-The Education Department oversees several programs including the annual Whitehall Lecture Series, Intergenerational Mentor Program for Art, Culture, and Technology (IMPACT), Founder's Day, Summer Camps, Holiday Evening Tours, and the Newspapers in Education Tabloid, Flagler's Florida.
+The Education Department oversees several programs including the annual Whitehall Lecture Series, Intergenerational Mentor Program for Art, Culture, and Technology (IMPACT), Founder's Day, Holiday Evening Tours, and much more.